slothbear/farmer_otto/readme.md

 to craft on all of your farms.
 That's a lot of coordinated clicking to move through all the farms, crafting on each one.

-Maybe you're crazed and want the 2.4 million coins, coconuts, and jade from Wishing Fountains on **all** of your twelve farms.
+Maybe you're crazed and want the :moneybag:
+2.4 million coins :moneybag:, coconuts, and jade from Wishing Fountains on **all** of your twelve farms.
 That will require 13,340 crafted items.